 That seems to make sense to me.
-I can’t tell you how many times, after helping a brave family by giving them some mundane items that I bought for them for their temporary shelter, after an earthquake or hurricane leveled their family home and turned their lives upside down, that I’ve had to fight back tears at their courage.
-And, I feel unworthy of their gratitude for the little that we could give.
-If there’s one thing that I know for sure (to paraphrase her Oprah Winfrey), is that doing disaster relief is living with lot’s of empathy.
-Too much at times It would be actually, easier to do my job helping others if I had less of it, from an emotional perspective.
+I can’t tell you how many times, after helping a brave family by giving them some mundane items that I bought for them for their temporary shelter, after an earthquake or hurricane, that I’ve had to fight back tears at their courage.
+I feel unworthy of their gratitude for the little that we could give.
+If there’s one thing that I know for sure (to paraphrase Oprah Winfrey), is that doing disaster relief is living with lot’s of empathy.
+At times It would be easier to do my job of helping others if I had less of it, from an emotional perspective.
 Just a few months ago, during Inauguration Week in Washington, DC, we helped out a transitional living facility (a fancy name for homeless shelter for little kids and their mothers) by purchasing and delivering play and educational supplies for the Homeless Children’s Playtime Project (HCPP).
-After playing with the shelter’s young residents one night, how I badly I wanted to do more for these kids who are being cheated out of so much in life.
+After playing with the young shelter residents one night, I so badly wanted to do more for these kids who are being cheated out of so much in life.
 That part of being altruistic and feeling empathy is not easy at all.
 Yes, I cried.

-But, it feels natural and so good to make a difference, too– even if its a little.
+But, it feels natural and so good to make a difference, even if it’s only a little.
 At least, I know I did something.
 And, those that I helped know that I believe that they are worth helping.
 That in itself is a gift.
 It’s a good feeling to have someone else go out of their way to help you.